dmerejkowsky/blog/content/en/post/0047-lets-have-a-pint-of-vim-ale.md

 Cheers!

-[^1]: There's a whole rant to be written about the console output of Javascript tools, but let's save that for another day ...
+[^1]: There's a whole rant to be written about the console output of JavaScript tools, but let's save that for another day ...
 [^2]: There's a bunch of code in Vim that assumes you are writing C code, even today (historical reasons, as they say)
 [^3]: It's done in [2793 lines of vim script](https://github.com/neovim/neovim/blob/master/runtime/filetype.vim)
 [^4]: Regular readers of this blog will notice this is exactly what happened to me with `fzf`